Clade I mpox (MPXV) pathway actions: patients self-presenting at emergency departments

 The following pathway provides actions for when patients are self-presenting at emergency departments (ED) and are identified as at risk of possible mpox.

-Download the self-presenting to ED mpox pathway and checklist in PDF format (PDF 104KB)
+Download the self-presenting to ED mpox pathway and checklist in PDF format (PDF 70KB)

-Does the patient have clinical signs and symptoms of being a possible or probable case?
+If yes, does the patient have clinical signs and symptoms of being a suspected case?

 If there are no clinical signs: